Mistakes That I Believe Volvo Is Making

 Volvo Vehicles and Marketing

 1. The 4cyl Engine turns off potential US buyers that would never consider any vehicle with a 4cyl Engine.
 This means Volvo is losing potential buyers.
 I feel like Volvo did not consider how this could turn off potential buyers and could become a marketing issue.
 In my opinion Volvo has this new vehicle lineup but some people won't buy just because of the 4cyl engine and instead go to the competition.
-It's just the perception of a 4cyl in a luxury vehicle or SUV no matter how much horsepower it has or fuel efficient it is supposed to be.
+It's just the perception of a 4cyl in a luxury vehicle or SUV.

 3. As long time Volvo customers we always liked the interiors because they were luxury but had a solid, utilitarian look and feel.
 We feel the new Volvo interiors are starting to become a little too funky and are losing that.
 The two piece rim steering wheel feels cheap and uncomfortable.
-The shift boot looked nicer and more high end in previous models.
-The font where it says warning on the visor has a not very Volvo cheap look.
-We wish there were manual controls like a Range Rover or an Audi.
-Then most new Volvo interiors we see have no traditional dark wood grain which more should have.
-We feel the panoramic roof should be an option because we would prefer to not have it.
+The dash vents with silver knobs are a turn off and should look like rear pillar vents.
+The shift boot was nicer in previous models.
+The font where it says warning on the visor has a not Volvo cheap look.
+We would prefer manual controls like a Range Rover.
+Then most new Volvo interiors we see have no traditional dark wood grain.
+We feel the panoramic roof should be an option and would prefer to not have it.
 As long time Volvo owners we feel slightly alienated by the latest interiors.

 4. I feel that having vehicles made in China or a Chinese brand printed on the windows will turn off US buyers that will go with competitors instead.
 This was one of the first things I noticed after sitting in some new Volvos and I believe this is not what US buyers want to see in a luxury vehicle brand like Volvo.
 The only Volvos that should be made in China would be the 40 series.